Variance of dust temperature and spectral index in Planck polarization data using spin-moment expansion

-In Appendix~\ref{A-PR4}, we present figures and tables obtained following the same methodology but using the last official release of \Planck\ data PR4.
-Our goal is not here to show some preference for one version of the data or the other, but to demonstrate that our methodology can help to quantify differences between data and track their origin.
-Despite clear differences in the mean complex SED, our comments on our seven predictions remain the same.
-The major difference between these two versions of the data arises in our diagnostics in the spectral dependence of covariances.
-PR4 and \srolltwo\ covariances $\varP$ and $\varpsi$ are compatible within uncertainties except for $\varP_{217\times217}$ and $\varpsi_{100\times100}$, possibly pointing at a distinct handling of the contamination by CO emission.
-PR4 and \srolltwo\ $\varpsiP$ mixed-covariances are compatible for all couples of channels.
-Contamination of the 100\GHz\ channel appears significant in $\varP$ in PR4 data, unlike for $\srolltwo$.
-Finally, while $\srolltwo$ shows a preference for pure fluctuations in $T$, PR4 data are, with a $\chi^2/{\rm dof}\simeq 14$, not compatible with a dust model assuming either pure fluctuations in $T$ or in $\beta$, even ignoring $\varpsi_{100\times100}$ and $\varP_{100\times100}$.
-Our methodology reveals clear differences between $\srolltwo$ and PR4 data, regarding their mean properties and variances for the 217 and 100\GHz\ channels contaminated by CO leakage.
+In Appendix~\ref{A-PR4}, we present figures and tables obtained using the same methodology but applied to the last official release of \Planck\ data, PR4.
+Our goal was not to show a preference for one data release over another, but to demonstrate that our methodology can quantify differences between datasets and track their origin.
+Despite the clear differences in the mean complex SED, our assessment of the seven predictions remains the same.
+The main difference between these two data releases appears in the spectral dependence of covariances.
+The PR4 and \srolltwo\ covariances, $\varP$ and $\varpsi$, are compatible within uncertainties, except for $\varP_{217\times217}$ and $\varpsi_{100\times100}$, possibly indicating a distinct handling of contamination by CO emission.
+The PR4 and \srolltwo\ $\varpsiP$ mixed covariances are compatible for all channel pairs.
+Contamination of the 100\GHz\ channel appears to be significant in $\varP$ in the PR4 data, unlike in $\srolltwo$.
+Finally, while the $\srolltwo$ data shows a preference for pure fluctuations in $T$, PR4 data, with $\chi^2/{\rm dof}\simeq 14$, are not compatible with a dust model assuming either pure fluctuations in $T$ or in $\beta$, even when excluding$\varpsi_{100\times100}$ and $\varP_{100\times100}$.
+Our methodology reveals clear differences between the $\srolltwo$ and PR4 data, particularly in the mean properties and variances of the 217 and 100\GHz\ channels contaminated by CO leakage.